ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 ## Shell Utilities

 There are some IOC shell utilities defined in `C:\Instrument\Apps\EPICS\support\utilities` which can be used in an IOC shell to help startup IOCs.
 The doxygen docs are here http://epics.isis.rl.ac.uk/doxygen/main/support/utilities/.

+### Pausing an IOC at startup

+You can pause an IOC at startup in the st.cmd using msgBox.
+This is imported in `IOC_NAME_registerRecordDeviceDriver pdbbase` so must come after that line.
+Usage: `msgBox "title" "text"` Which will bring up a message box at the point in your startup that it is placed and pause the boot until you click the button.

+This could be useful if you want to run a debugger on the IOC, which you attach whilst the IOC boot is paused.

 ## calc